Career of Cristiano Ronaldo: 2007–2008: Collective and individual success

 Ronaldo scored a total of 42 goals in all competitions during the 2007–08 season, his most prolific campaign during his time in England.
-He missed three matches after headbutting a Portsmouth player at the start of the season, an experience he said taught him not to let opponents provoke him.
-As rumours circulated of Ronaldo's interest in moving to Real Madrid, United filed a tampering complaint with governing body FIFA over Madrid's alleged pursuit of their player, but they declined to take action.
-FIFA president Sepp Blatter asserted that the player should be allowed to leave his club, describing the situation as "modern slavery".
-Despite Ronaldo publicly agreeing with Blatter, he remained at United for another year.
+He missed three matches after headbutting a Portsmouth player; he said the experience taught him not to let opponents provoke him.
+As rumours circulated of Ronaldo's interest in moving to Real Madrid, United filed a tampering complaint with FIFA over Madrid's alleged pursuit of him, but FIFA declined to take action.
+FIFA president Sepp Blatter said a player should be allowed to leave their club, describing the situation as "modern slavery".
+Ronaldo publicly agreed with Blatter, but remained at United for another year.